medic/cht-docs/content/en/apps/guides/data/on-boarding-data-integrity.md

 ## Escalation

-Another common issue with on-boarding is a CHW who is unable to log into either the training or production instance.
+Another common issue with onoarding is a CHW who is unable to log into either the training or production instance.
 The lack of data can be just as bad as the right data in the wrong location.
 Ensure CHWs know who to contact when they have an issue, including when they can not log into the CHT.
 By using direct contact methods like SMS, WhatsApp or other non-CHT communication methods, the CHW can let their supervisor know they're having issues without waiting hours or days to get logged back into the CHT.

 ## Proactive Approaches